-This A Level course may be taken in addition to the Mathematics GCE Advanced Level.
-It is suited to those with a passionate interest in Mathematics and who are likely to study a course of a mathematical nature beyond A Level.
-This might be any branch of mathematics or a physics, engineering or economics degree.
-Top flight universities will often only consider students who have studied Further Mathematics for a place on these courses.
+This A level course may be taken in addition to the Mathematics GCE Advanced Level.
+It is suited to those with a passionate interest in Mathematics and who are likely to study a course of a mathematical nature beyond A level.
+This might be any branch of Mathematics or a degree in physics, engineering or economics.
+Top flight universities will o en only consider students who have studied Further Mathematics for a place on these courses.

 |Internal Exams in Year 12||% of Assessment|

 |Paper 1 - 1.5 hours||50%|

 |A Level Units in Year 13||% of A Level|